Perspective | Why this Champions League final represents a huge step forward for U.S. men’s soccer

 “It’s an amazing feeling,” said Berhalter, who will welcome both to U.S. camp next week in Denver for the Concacaf Nations League, a forerunner to 2022 World Cup qualifying in the fall.
 “We’re going to be watching them [Saturday] and rooting them on, and we’re proud of both of them.”

-Now imagine his, and U.S. soccer’s, pride when this becomes an annual occurrence.
+Now imagine his — and U.S. soccer’s — pride when this becomes an annual occurrence.

 Read more on soccer: